hernan-erasmo/overlord-rs/crates/profito-rs/README.md

 ## Open questions

-### 1. How do we determine which debt to repay when liquidating?
+### 1. How do we determine which debt/collateral pair to pass to the `liquidationCall()` function?
-TBA
+_Assuming_ (I'm 99,9% sure, but not 100% sure) that values for each [UserReserveData](https://github.com/aave-dao/aave-v3-origin/blob/ae2d19f998b421b381b85a62d79ecffbb0701501/src/contracts/helpers/interfaces/IUiPoolDataProviderV3.sol#L57-L62) element returned by [getUserReservesData()](https://github.com/aave-dao/aave-v3-origin/blob/main/src/contracts/helpers/UiPoolDataProviderV3.sol#L220C12-L220C31) are denominated in ETH, then the calculations are:

+$RawCollateralReceived = DebtRepaid × BonusMultiplier$

+$FinalCollateralReceived = RawCollateralReceived × (1 - slippage)$

+$NetProfit = FinalCollateralReceived - DebtRepaid - GasCost$

 ### 2. Why would we ever want to ask for a refund ETH amount? (only saw this on beaver, btw)
 TBA